 Iodine is an especially important mineral needed for healthy thyroid function and hormone production.
 Because iodine is not naturally produced by the body, it needs to be consumed through ones diet.
 Seaweeds are whole food sources of dietary iodine that can help protect the thyroid gland and its primary role in regulating metabolism.

 Iodine deficiencies are more prevalent today because of daily exposure to bromine, chlorine and fluoride, all of which displace iodine and prevent its proper absorption.
 Bromine is found in such things as computer plastics, pesticides, soft drinks, baked flour products, medications and fire retardants.
 Chlorine and fluoride are often found in tap water.

 The thyroid can also uptake radioactive iodine, like cesium 137, when there is iodine deficiency.
 In some cases, as with the nuclear Fukushima disaster, it may also be necessary to take a concentrated iodine supplement.

-Laver, relatively speaking, is not as high in iodine content as other sea vegetables, like kelp, dulse or bladderwrack.
-According to data collected from Maine Coast Sea Vegetables, 7 grams of kelp is 3170 micrograms of iodine.
-Laver contains 98 micrograms, 32 times less iodine than kelp and nearly 12 times less than dulse seaweed.
+Laver, relatively speaking, is not as high in iodine content as other sea vegetables, like kelp, sea lettuce, dulse or bladderwrack.
+According to data collected from Maine Coast Sea Vegetables, 100 grams of kelp is 272,150 micrograms of iodine.
+Laver contains 7,650 micrograms, WAY LESS iodine than kelp or dulse seaweed which is reported to be 14,200 micrograms.